top of page

-The Vedic knowledge passed down to us by our ancestors have provided us with an understanding of what karma is and how it operates.
+The Vedic knowledge have provided us with an understanding of what karma is and how it operates.
 However, as time has passed, the true meaning of karma has been distorted through various misinterpretations.
 It is only by approaching this concept with an unbiased perspective that one can gain a genuine understanding of its true nature.

 Maya

-The principles of karma are expounded in Shaiva Siddhanta, states that the soul (atma/consciousness) becomes bound by attachments and falls into a state of oblivion before the inception of time and the universe.
+The principles of karma are expounded in Shaiva Siddhanta, states that the soul (atma/consciousness) becomes bound by attachments and falls into a state of oblivion before the inception of time and space.
 Once ensnared by the bondage, the soul sinks deeper into it, ultimately leading to its own destruction.
 At this juncture, the soul becomes acutely aware of its plight and yearns to break free from the bondage, but this cannot be achieved on its own.
-Therefore, God creates Maya, the illusory universe or simulation, to help the soul gradually detach itself from the bondage and eventually attach itself to the God (Param atma).
+Therefore, God (Paramatma/super-consciousness) creates Maya, the illusory time and space (aka universe), to help the soul gradually detach itself from the bondage and eventually attach itself to the God (Paramatma).
 The reason why the soul becomes attached to the bondage in the first place is difficult to ascertain.
-According to enlightened Gurus or Siddhas, the attachment to the bondage of a soul is beyond time, and the concept of time is elusive which can only be understood by transcending the time cycle (enlightenment).
+According to the enlightened Masters (Siddhars) of Shaiva Siddhanta, the attachment to the bondage of a soul is beyond time and space, that can only be understood by transcending the time cycle (aka enlightenment).

-The crux of the karma principle is that "bondage compels us to perform actions that create repercussions and perpetuate the cycle of birth and death."
-According to the enlightened gurus of Shaiva Siddhanta, there are three immortal entities.
-The first is Paramatma (Supreme Soul aka God).
-The second is the individual soul, also known as atma and the third is the bondage, which is the state of attachment that traps the soul in the cycle of birth and death.
+The crux of the karma principle is that "bondage compels us to perform actions that create repercussions and perpetuate the cycle of birth and death.
+Shaiva Siddhanta talks about three immortal entities.
+The first is Paramatma (Supreme Soul aka God), second is the individual souls, also known as atma and the third is the bondage, which is the state of attachment that traps the soul in the cycle of birth and death.
+The soul is supposed to detach itself from the bonds and attach itself with the supreme.

 Types of Karma